Dr Steve Jenkins

 Myeloid cells including macrophages and dendritic cells exhibit a vast diversity.
 Many tissues contain at least two populations of macrophages in addition to distinct dendritic cell populations, yet we still don't fully understand why such diversity exists.
 The focus of my lab is to identify the functional differences between the numerous co-existing tissue macrophage populations, and to identify the mechanisms through which these different populations are maintained.

-In particular, it has recently been discovered that certain populations of resident macrophages, such as Kuppfer cells and alveolar macrophages, are not replenished by blood monocytes but self-renew in order to maintain population size.
+In particular, it has recently been discovered that certain populations of resident macrophages, such as Kupffer cells and alveolar macrophages, are not replenished by blood monocytes but self-renew in order to maintain population size.
 Whether these populations are derived from tissue stem cells, or if they have limited regenerative capacity, remains to be determined.
-Furthermore, it is unlcear if reaching any such limit may have consequence for the outcome of inflammatory disease.
+Furthermore, it is unclear if reaching any such limit may have consequence for the outcome of inflammatory disease.

 By addressing these questions, we aim to identify novel pathways to control inflammation and to manipulate macrophage functions and numbers during disease.